 We intend to continue to strengthen our product offerings by investing in innovation in new and existing categories.
 We have a history of product introductions and intend to continue to innovate by introducing new products from time to time.
-Egg and egg-related products generated \$112.8 million, or approximately 95%, of net revenue in the 13-week period ended March 26, 2023.
+Egg and egg-related products generated \$101.8 million, or approximately 96%, of net revenue in the 13-week period ended June 25, 2023.
+Egg and egg-related products generated \$214.6 million, or approximately 95%, of net revenue in the 26-week period ended June 25, 2023.
 We expect eggs and egg-related products to be our largest source of net revenue for the foreseeable future.
 We believe that investments in innovation will contribute to our long-term growth, including by reinforcing our efforts to increase household penetration.
 Our ability to successfully develop, market and sell new products will depend on a variety of factors, including the availability of capital to invest in innovation, as well as changing consumer preferences and demand for food products.